How to Deep Clean Your Bedroom Fast (With a Checklist You’ll Actually Use)

 2. How often should I deep clean my bedroom to keep it healthy and fresh?

 Deep cleaning every 4 to 6 weeks is the sweet spot for most people.
-That way, dust, allergens, and grime don’t build up and your sanctuary stays restful.
+That way, dust, allergens, and grime don’t build up.
 Quick weekly tidies help, but without the deep clean, those sneaky hidden zones will get nasty real fast.

 Because dust here just gets recycled into the air you breathe all night.
 Ceiling fans especially gather a ton of grime, which kicks up whenever you switch them on.
 Wiping them down traps dust and makes your air cleaner and your allergies happier.